-JMR-003B makes no reference to other international guidelines, but its requirements are well consistent with ITU-R S.1003, Guidelines of the Committee on the Peaceful Uses of Outer Space and ISO standards (ISO-24113 and other debris related standards).
+JMR-003B makes no reference to other international guidelines, but its requirements are well

+consistent with ITU-R S.1003, Guidelines of the Committee on the Peaceful Uses of Outer Spand ISO standards (ISO-24113 and other debris related standards). a

+Link to other national mechanisms:

+None.

+References:

+None.